 Health Promotion Research Center

-This grant funds the Health Promotion Research Center.
+This grant funds the Health Promotion Research Center that Drs.
+Businelle and Kendzor co-direct.

 Overall grant title: HEALTH Center for Addictions Research and Cancer Prevention